jackbradyeng/hardware_price_tracker_fe/README.md

 # Hardware Price Tracker (Frontend)

 A multi-page interface for tracking the price history of computer hardware components across online retailers.
-Built with React 19, TypeScript, and Recharts, it interfaces with a Spring Boot REST API that scrapes vendor pricing data on a daily schedule.
+Built with React 19, TypeScript, and Recharts, it interfaces with a Spring Boot REST API backend via a Docker network in production.

 > This repository covers the **frontend only**.
 The backend (Spring Boot + PostgreSQL) has its own README.